 Copy is the first thing a user sees when they’re exposed to a search ad, and first impressions are incredibly important for businesses because they can mean the difference between establishing a positive relationship and losing that visitor’s interest for good.

-Always make sure your ad copy is relevant to the keyword you’re targeting.
+Always ensure your ad copy is relevant to your target keyword.
 When people use search engines, they naturally filter out and ignore ads that aren’t relevant to them.
 They’ll do the same to you if your ad copy doesn’t match their search intent.

-As mentioned earlier, it’s important that your SEM campaign optimization efforts aren’t restricted to any one point in time.
-Testing and improving is an ongoing process that needs to be addressed at regular intervals so your strategies remain competitive.
+As mentioned earlier, your SEM campaign optimization efforts must not be restricted to a specific period.
+Testing and improving is an ongoing process that must be addressed regularly so your strategies remain competitive.

-There are several areas where optimization efforts can have very positive effects for your campaign.
+There are several areas where optimization efforts can have very positive effects on your campaign.
 Things to pay attention to are:

 - Search ad account structure